 "Secular for-profit corporations have never been understood to share in the protection of the Free Exercise Clause," says Elizabeth Wydra, chief counsel for the Constitutional Accountability Center.
 CAC filed an amicus brief in support of the federal government.

 "We could see more claims for exemptions from generally applicable federal laws, like anti-discrimination laws," Wydra says.

 That means, for example, employee protections for gender, race, religion, and national origin established in Title VII of the Civil Rights Act of 1964 could come under attack.
 So, a win for Hobby Lobby and Conestoga could have negative consequences for women who decide to have children out of wedlock.
 It could also mean new difficulties for same-sex couples who decide to get married, Wydra says.

 Businesses also have something to fear if Hobby Lobby prevails.
-By defining a company as a person, rather than a company, a decision in favor of the plaintiffs could pierce the corporate veil and make you personally liable in court.
+By defining a company as a person, rather than as a company, a decision in favor of the plaintiffs could pierce the corporate veil and make you personally liable in court.

-"We joined with [U.S. Women's Chamber of Commerce] on this amicus brief because of real concerns about workplace fairness if employees are asked to have discussions about wages and benefits by religiously motivated superiors," says Justin Nelson, co-founder and president of National Gay & Lesbian Chamber of Commerce.
+"We joined with [the U.S. Women's Chamber of Commerce] on this amicus brief because of real concerns about workplace fairness if employees are asked to have discussions about wages and benefits by religiously motivated superiors," says Justin Nelson, co-founder and president of the National Gay & Lesbian Chamber of Commerce.
 "Religion is the right of each individual, but it should not be a mandate in the corporate boardroom that determines what benefits and workplace protections are offered to which employees."